frederic-perez/AmE-dictionary/data/dictionary.md

-__-esque__ _suffix_ :two: An adjective suffix indicating style, manner, resemblance, or distinctive character.
+__-esque__ _suffix_ :three: An adjective suffix indicating style, manner, resemblance, or distinctive character.
 __-year-old__ _A 56-year-old retiree._
 __, so why (even) bother?__
 __, to say the least.__